Mayne Pharma Erythromycin (Erythromycin)

 How to Take Mayne Pharma Erythromycin

-Your doctor will determine the right dose for you based on your condition and other medicines you may be taking.
-Always follow your doctor’s instructions exactly.
+Your doctor will tell you exactly how many capsules to take each day based on your condition and other medicines you may be taking.
+Always follow your doctor’s instructions and complete the full course of treatment.

 Dosage Instructions

-For treating most infections, the usual adult dose is one 250 mg capsule four times a day (every 6 hours) or two 250 mg capsules twice a day (every 12 hours).
-For long-term prevention of streptococcal infections in persons with rheumatic heart disease and penicillin allergy, the usual dose is one 250 mg capsule twice a day.
+For treating most infections: Take one 250 mg capsule four times a day (every 6 hours) or two 250 mg capsules twice a day (every 12 hours).
+For long-term prevention of streptococcal infections in people with rheumatic heart disease who are allergic to penicillin: Take one 250 mg capsule twice a day.
 Swallow capsules whole with a full glass of water.
 Do not chew or crush the capsule.
 Take on an empty stomach – one hour before food or two hours after food, as food can interfere with absorption.

 What If You Miss a Dose?

-If it is almost time for your next dose, skip the missed dose and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember, then go back to taking your medicine normally.
-If you are not sure what to do, ask your doctor or pharmacist.
+If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+Otherwise, take it as soon as you remember, then return to your normal schedule.
+If you’re unsure what to do, ask your doctor or pharmacist.

 Available Tablet Strengths